SourceCode/strider-engine/README.md

 by Ryan Rentfro & Isaac Mendoza

+# NOTES
+- This development stack/framework is just at Beta 1 and for testing and research purposes.
+- Documentation is coming in the wiki as time goes on.

 # INSTALL INSTRUCTIONS
 We will be bringing this app to Composer and other loaders once code is stable.